 From Plastic to Recycled Fabrics

-With the worsening effect of our actions on the environment, recycled fabrics and sustainability are becoming an essential topics in every industry.
+With the worsening effect of our actions on the environment, sustainability is becoming an essential topic across industries.
 Ellen MacArthur’s Foundation published a piece showcasing that textile production creates about 1.2 billion tons of greenhouse emissions annually.
-Even further, over half of fast fashion is being recycled in under a year, which is about one garbage truck full of textiles being thrown in a landfill or burnt every second.
-This, alongside the low rate of recycling, leads to ever-expanding pressure on resources and finding practices that reduce this waste.
+Another way to look at it is the equivalent of one garbage truck full of textiles being thrown in a landfill or burnt every second.
+This, alongside the low rate of recycling, leads to ever-expanding pressure on resources and identifying practices to reduce this waste.

 Ethical Clothing Efforts

-Hearing the term ethical clothing can be interpreted in many ways.
+The term ‘ethical clothing’ can be interpreted in many ways.
 Ethical clothing represents the idea that the design, sourcing, and manufacturing of clothing maximize its benefits while minimizing its impact on the environment.
-One manufacturer helping towards this cause is Unifi, which creates premium recycled performance fibers.
-With its brand name, Repreve®, Unifi has transformed more than 14 billion plastic bottles into recycled fiber.
+One manufacturer helping towards this cause is Unifi.
+Unifi creates premium recycled performance fibers.
+With its brand name, Repreve®, Unifi has transformed more than 14 billion plastic bottles into recycled fibers.
 Efforts also expand to clothing brands, retailers, and other organizations to change this situation by finding innovative new solutions to reduce waste in the creation process.
 While addressing the current plastic pollution crisis, many companies are recycling plastic waste to create unique garments and raise awareness among their consumers about the hazards of plastics on the environment.